Generative-Labs/Documentation/docs/Web3MQ-UI-Components/Web3MQ-React/Intro.md

 >1. need to introduce css file of `@web3mq/react-components` firstly.
 >2. set the theme used, you need to set the `data-theme` attribute in the body, currently only `light` is a theme.
 :::

+In most components of the @web3mq/react-components library, it is possible to both render without injecting props, and also render custom component by passing in props.
+In custom components, the corresponding state can be obtained by props or the corresponding context.

 ```tsx
 import React, { useState } from 'react';
 import {